UST-QuAntiL/qiskit-service/README.md

 - Percentage Error: Indicates the error in relation to the ideal value for each count separately.
   This metric does not provide a general view on the quality of the result.
 - Histogram Intersection: Returns a value that indicates how much of the histograms overlap.
-  It it normalized between 0 and 1, where 1 would mean that the two histograms are the same.
+  It is normalized between 0 and 1, where 1 would mean that the two histograms are the same.
-  Therefore it is a useful metric to judge the quality of the quantum computer's result.
+  Therefore, it is a useful metric to judge the quality of the quantum computer's result.

 The reponse also includes the counts of simulator and quantum computer as well as the size of the transpiled circuit.